50 Incredible Things You Never Knew Existed

 Inside the massive Llechwedd Slate Caverns in Gwynedd, Wales, there's a 10,000 square foot cave and includes an enormous underground trampoline park.
 The subterranean playground features six giant netted trampolines which are suspended at various heights, ranging from 20 to 180 feet above the cave floor.
 There's also an industrial slide which is the length of a double-decker bus that connects each neon-lit level.

 Roses are red, violets are blue, and the Rafflesia is a crimson-colored monstrosity compared to those two plants.
 The world's largest flower, the Rafflesia, doesn't have leaves, roots, or a stem, but does boast enormous "petal-like lobes" and a spiky center.
-The giant plant can weigh more than 20 pounds and emits a pungent odor that smells like rotting meat or poop.
+The giant plant can weigh more than 20 pounds and emits a pungent odor that smells like rotting meat.

 With their striking black and white stripes, zebras are pretty amazing creatures on their own.
 However, when one of the animals mates with another equine (such as a horse or donkey), the hybrid offspring is called a zebroid.
 The individuals can be zorses, zonkeys, or zonies, among other combinations (that's a zonkey, above).